Jan Bastiaan Molewater

-Jan Bastiaan Molewater (16 August 1813 – 9 December 1864) was a Dutch physician, lecturer and administrator.
+Jan Bastiaan Molewater (16 August 1813 – 9 December 1864) was a Dutch medical doctor, lecturer and administrator.
 He served as the first medical director of the Coolsingel Hospital in Rotterdam and played a leading role in founding the city's Institute for the Deaf and Dumb.

 Early life and education

 Molewater was born in Rotterdam, the son of Adriaan Molewater, a tax receiver, and Johanna Cornelia van Alphen.
 From 1826 to 1830 he studied at the Noorthey Institute under Petrus de Raadt.
 In 1830 he enrolled at Leiden University as a law student, but soon turned to medicine while also pursuing natural sciences, philosophy, and literature.
 He was popular among fellow students and took an active part in student life.

 On 1 July 1840 he received the degree of doctor of medicine with a dissertation entitled De typho abdominali sive febre typhoidea.
 After graduating he returned to Rotterdam, where he quickly established a large practice and joined a number of scientific and cultural societies.
 He was among the first board members of the Society for the Advancement of Medicine and a co-founder of the Rotterdam Scientific Institute.